SCWells72/sirono-common/README.md

 This class library includes an Apex implementation of `MultiMap`.
 Unlike the standard collection types, it does not support type parameterization.
-However, it is still quite simple to extract both keys and values from the map and work with them in a type-safe manner.
+However, it is still quite simple to extract both keys and values from the map and work with them in a strongly-typed manner.
 Here is the same example displayed above but using a `MultiMap`:

 ```java
 // Populate the multi-valued map